spatocode/Digital-Calculator/README.md

 # Digital-Calculator
-Awesome digital calculator with all necessary features and powered by vannila javascript and jquery.
+Awesome digital calculator with all necessary features.
+This application is powered by vanilla JavaScipt and jQuery

+# Quick start
+- Clone or download
+- Open the index.html file.
+- Then start clicking the values for computation